20193793/school-notes/Robotics Sensors 2.md

 Digital compasses are more complex and provide a much higher directional resolution

-# Gyroscope, Accelerometer
+# Gyroscope & Accelerometer
 Orientation sensors are required by tracked robots, balancing robots, walking robots and autonomous robots

 Inertial sensors/trackers:
 - Accelerometer --> a in x-y-z
-- Gyroscope --> ω velocity around x-y-z
+- Gyroscope --> ω angular velocity around x-y-z

 Modern inertial trackers use solid-state structures that use micro-electro-mechanical systems (MEMS) Technology